hallyn/mos/formats.md

        dest: /content/ran
 ```

-The manifest_hash is optional here.
+The digest and size are optional here.
 We highly recommend specifying
-it when possible, however you can also use cosign to provide the
+them when possible, however you can also use cosign to provide the
 security guarantees you need.
-To accomodate that, if manifest_hash
+To accomodate that, if digest
 is not provided, then mosb will fill it in in the resulting install.json.

 (Note: we are not (yet) enforcing that you cosign-verify each image
-that does not have a manifest_hash listed here.)
+that does not have a digest listed here.)

 To convert, sign and publish the install manifest, you would run: